danibram/mocker-data-generator/README.md

 [![Dependency Status](https://david-dm.org/danibram/mocker-data-generator.svg)](https://david-dm.org/danibram/mocker-data-generator) [![Build Status](https://travis-ci.org/danibram/mocker-data-generator.svg)](https://travis-ci.org/danibram/mocker-data-generator)

-A simplified way to generate masive mock data based on a schema, build on the top of FakerJs.
+A simplified way to generate masive mock data based on a schema, and you can use super cool libraries like fakerJs and chanceJs to generate fake data.

+This is a ligth alternative to use [Faker + JSON schema](http://json-schema-faker.js.org/).

 ## Getting started